KEDGERS/Draft/AIOps_Planning_Questionnaire.md

 In the process, we approached the deployment of AIOps from every angle: Business requirements, Technical Architecture, Program Management and Return On Investment (ROI).
 A set of questions are provided in this paper to help guide the process towards successfull AIOps implementation.
 The questionnaire will allow you to increasingly make data-driven decisions and to rally people behind data rather than arbitrary process decisions.

-After you go through the questionnaire, you should have a clear path forward to drive your AIOps implementation.
+After you go through the questionnaire, you should have a clearer path forward to drive your AIOps implementation.

 ## AIOps Planning Questionnaire:

-The questionnaire addresses the key criterias you should evaluate and there are 4 buckets that you should cover:
+The questionnaire addresses the key criterias you should evaluate and there are 5 buckets that you should cover:

 ### Business Requirements: